Specific Flat-Rate Deduction : tax leverage to optimise expense management

 IV.
 Simplify expense claim management with dedicated software

-Given the complexity of managing expense reports in the press sector, specialised software can be a major asset.
+Given the complexity of expense management in the press sector, specialised software can be a major asset.
 Among other things, it will enable you to track expenses incurred during reports abroad, as well as :

 • Automate the collection and processing of expense claims